ProjetPP/PPP-QuestionParsing-Grammatical/nounification/README.md

 Look into `nounificationAuto.pickle` if there are interesting results.
 For instance, if you do `m.toNouns('kill')` you will see that `killer` appears into the list, and it is relevant to add it into `nounificationManual.pickle`.

-Our databases are stored as binary files, you cannot merge them automatically with Git.
+Our databases are stored as binary files, Git cannot merge them automatically.
 In order to avoid merge conflict, please follow these rules:
   - `nounificationManual.pickle` must only be changed in the `Master` branch of the repository
   - before making any modification, don't forget to make a `git pull`.
 Once you have finished, quickly `push` :)
   - in case of conflict, don't panic.
 The class `NounDB` has a merge method.
 In order to merge a Nounificator `m` into a Nounificator `n`, make: `n.merge(m)`